remy/remysharp.com/public/ethos.md

 > Would you swap places with someone who's black in today's society would you?

 - [BT Sport](https://twitter.com/btsport/status/1397107455377690625) - 25 May 2021

+_Not the original video as it's been removed, but updated video includes quotes from the original_

 ## Dismantling oppression